-- 1. political affiliations; - 2. mental and psychological problems potentially embarrassing to the student or the student's family; - 3. sex behavior and attitudes; - 4. illegal, anti-social, self-incriminating and demeaning behavior; - 5. critical appraisals of other individuals with whom respondents have close family relationships; - 6. legally recognized privileged or analogous relationships, such as those of lawyers, physicians, and ministers; - religious practices, affiliations, or beliefs of the student or parents; or - 8. income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such a program).
+- 1. political affiliations; - 2. mental and psychological problems potentially embarrassing to the student or the student's family; - 3. sex behavior and attitudes; - illegal, anti-social, self-incriminating and demeaning behavior; - critical appraisals of other individuals with whom respondents have close family relationships; - 6. legally recognized privileged or analogous relationships, such as those of lawyers, physicians, and ministers; - 7. religious practices, affiliations, or beliefs of the student or par- - income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such a program).